 Another function.

-The lines execute in the order they appear in the main function.
-First, our “Hello, world!” message prints, and then another_function is called and its message is printed.
+The lines execute in the order in which they appear in the main function.
+First, the “Hello, world!” message prints, and then another_function is called and its message is printed.

 Function Arguments

 Functions can also take arguments.
 The following rewritten version of another_function shows what arguments look like in Rust: